abishekatp/notes/notes/QC/131_MS_Classical_Information.md

  \end{equation}
  $$

+ This equation tells us that the probability associated with the joint system can be described as the multiplication of the probability associated with each of the individual systems.

  ### How can we calculate the tensor product of three or more vectors?

-One way to do this is, we can recursively define the tensor product of n vector.
+One way to do this is, we can recursively define the tensor product of n vector as a tensor product of just two vectors.
 The logic goes like this, to compute the tensor product n vectors, first get the tesnor product of n-1 vectors and multiply it with n'th vector.
-To compute the tendor product of n-1 vector first get the tesnor product of n-2 vectors and then multiply it with the (n-1)'th vector.
+To compute the tensor product of n-1 vector first get the tesnor product of n-2 vectors and then multiply it with the (n-1)'th vector.
 This will go on like this until there are just two vectors to multiply.
-The give below equation is how the first step of this recursive procedure will look like.
+The given below equation is how the first step of this recursive procedure will look like.

 $$
 \begin{equation} \tag{5}